Damix-hash/RScrape/README.md

 This program allows you to scrape ROBLOX accounts from mixed logs.

+## How To Use It:

+Place your .TXT with mixed logs and follow instructions provided in the program.

 ## Setup

 To run this project, install [Python](https://www.python.org/) and install requirements.txt: